Introduction to Digital Inking and Finishing

-You’ll receive in-depth instruction on how to refine your penciling work and learn what is expected for “finished” pencils at a professional level.
-This advanced course examines these methods and provides experienced instruction on how to achieve that professional look.
+You’ll receive in-depth instruction from expert Phillip Levy (Tomb Raider, Witchblade) on how to refine your penciling work and learn what is expected for “finished” digital art at a professional level.
+This course examines these methods and provides experienced instruction on how to achieve that professional look.

 While the focus of the course is comic art, the most valuable aspect of the course is having a full-time professional comic artist as your instructor.
 Each week class members receive personal critiques and feedback on their work.